Libensemble/libensemble/docs/platforms/platforms_index.rst

 tasks.

-To run libEnsemble on the compute nodes of these systems requires an alternative Executor, such as :doc:`Balsam<../executor/balsam_executor>`, which runs on the launch nodes and launches tasks submitted by workers.
+To run libEnsemble on the compute nodes of these systems requires an alternative Executor, such as :doc:`Balsam<../executor/balsam_2_executor>`, which maintains a separate service and launches tasks submitted by workers.
 Running libEnsemble on the compute nodes is potentially more scalable and will better manage ``sim_f`` and ``gen_f`` functions that contain considerable computational work or I/O.